OlegFlores/lowlevel/How to disassemble and patch stripped ELF binary.md

 `x/20i 0x2610` is "Show me 20 first instructions starting from the address 0x2610, the entry point of our app".

-Moreover I found a more convenient way with objdump utility:
+Moreover, I found a more convenient way with objdump utility:

 ```
 $ objdump -M intel -d -F -j .text /bin/true | grep -A20 2610